bryanmcnett/bhh/README.md

 If we try to sort the arrays on either side of the newly-done medians, we find that each contains only one item, and so there is no more sorting to do.

-But if there were sorting left to do, we would cycle through the same three half-planes, over and over again.
+But if there were sorting left to do, we would cycle through the same three half-spaces, over and over again.

 How to Search with a BHH
 ------------------------